Guide to Buying Pro Scooter Bars

 |

-If you are using an SCS setup and wish to use a bar with a slit at the bottom, you can purchase an SCS Sleeve (also known as an SCS Bar Adapter) in our Scooter Compression category.
-Many HIC or IHC bars come with an SCS adapter.
-Check them out here:
+When you're working with an SCS setup and are attracted to a bar with a slit at its end, you can acquire an SCS Sleeve (also referred to as an SCS Bar Adapter) from our Scooter Compression category, though many HIC or IHC bars provide an SCS adapter.
+Find them here:

-We offer several guides related to pro scooter compression and part compatibility.
-Find answers to your questions in these guides:
+We offer various guides pertinent to pro scooter compression and the fitment of different parts.
+Find the answers to your queries in these guides:

-Filter our bar selection by material to view all our titanium bars:
+Filter our options by material to find all our titanium bars:

-However, aluminum bars are less strong and more prone to bending or breaking compared to steel or titanium.
-To mitigate this, aluminum bars often feature stabilizing elements like gussets or wedges at the weld points to enhance strength.
+However, a key disadvantage of aluminum bars is their limited strength; they are more prone to bending or breaking relative to steel or titanium counterparts.
+To combat this issue, aluminum bars often incorporate gussets or wedges at critical points where the bars are welded, boosting their structural integrity.

 Pros:- Lightweight

-To view our selection of aluminum bars, filter the category by material:
+To explore our range of aluminum bars, use the filter option to sort by material:

-Unlike aluminum bars, which often include gussets or Y-shapes for added strength, chromoly bars can be manufactured in true T-shapes due to the material's inherent strength.
+While aluminum bars often include gussets or Y-shapes for reinforcement, chromoly bars can be crafted into genuine T-shapes, thanks to the material's natural strength.

 Pros:- Durable